 First, rinse and shake off the water from the kale leaves.
 Separate the leaves from the woody stems.
 You can do so with a knife or tear them off with your hands.

-Chop the kale leaves into bite-size pieces and add them to a large bowl.
+Chop the kale leaves into bite-size pieces and add them to a large bowl or serving platter.
 Discard the stems.

-Add a pinch of salt and a squeeze of lemon juice (about one tablespoon), then pinch or massage the kale with your fingertips until you can feel it get softer (about 30 seconds).
+Add two pinches of salt and the juice of half a lemon juice (about two tablespoons), then pinch or massage the kale with your fingertips until you can feel it get softer (about 30 seconds).

 Set it aside for a few minutes while you prepare the other ingredients.

-Note: massaging the kale softens its texture making it less tough, easier to eat, tastier, and less bitter.
+Note: massaging the kale with lemon and salt softens its texture, making it less tough, easier to eat, tastier, and less bitter.
 We think this step is essential to make the best kale salad.

 You should feel some of the fiber break off.
 Don’t over-massage.
 We don’t want flimsy kale.
-The lemon and salt help us break down some tougher kale fiber.
+The lemon and salt help us break down the tougher kale fiber.

-To a small jar, add olive oil, lemon juice, maple syrup, mustard, garlic powder, salt, and black pepper.
+To a small jar, add olive oil, lemon juice, honey or maple syrup, mustard, salt, and black pepper.
 Close the jar and shake well.

 Tip: you can also whisk the ingredients together in a small bowl.

 Drizzle half the dressing on the salad, bring to the table, and toss before serving.

-Serve the other half on the table for people to help themselves and drizzle on their portion.
+Serve the other half of the dressing on the table for people to help themselves and drizzle on their portion.

 - Fried tofu or air fryer tofu: cut into cubes and lightly seasoned.

-- Farro, quinoa, rice, or couscous: you can mix them into the salad to make it a wholesome lunch.
+- Farro, quinoa, rice, or couscous: mix them into the salad to make it a wholesome lunch.

 Kale does not need to be cooked for salads.
 Instead, we recommend massaging the kale with lemon juice and salt to soften its tough fibers and make it tastier and more palatable.